Search

 Executive Director

 Jordan benShea is a graduate of the University of California, Berkeley where she studied Mass Media and Communications with an emphasis in Business Administration and Journalism.
-After college, she began in client relations and moved on to oversee international marketing departments in industries ranging from email marketing to biometrics, and from there founded her strategic communications consultancy focused on helping clients share their story to improve engagement, increase brand awareness, and create clear messaging to support their vision and mission.
+After college, she began in client relations and moved on to oversee international marketing departments in a variety of industries, and from there founded her strategic communications consultancy focused on helping clients share their story to improve engagement, increase brand awareness, and create clear messaging to support their vision and mission.
 Jordan grew up with an avid appreciation for giving back and began to tie her strategic communications experience with her passion for engagement in the nonprofit world.
 She has served as a lead on multiple nonprofit boards and has spearheaded several board initiatives including chairing governance and development committees.
-Jordan has also completed a Board Leadership Institute program covering topics including board service, strategic planning, development and fundraising, board/CEO partnership, ethical legal/financial literacy, and governance oversight, and regularly participates in nonprofit workshops and educational courses.
+Jordan has also completed a Board Leadership Institute program covering topics including board service, strategic planning, development and fundraising, board/CEO partnership, ethical legal/financial literacy, and governance oversight, as well as earned an eCornell certificate in Financial Success for Nonprofits, and regularly participates in nonprofit workshops and educational courses.
 As an animal lover and advocate, she brings to the VIN Foundation an appreciation for the animal-veterinarian bond, a strategic communications approach to nonprofit leadership, and a commitment to help improve the veterinary profession through tangible support for colleagues.
 With a firm belief that our stories are our strength and unique differentiators, one of her passion projects is producing and hosting the VIN Foundation’s Veterinary Pulse podcast centered around veterinary colleagues connecting through sharing their journey in the profession and finding ways to encourage innovative solutions to challenges.
-Jordan lives in Santa Barbara, California with her husband, dog, chickens, and beehives.
+Jordan lives in California with her husband, dog, chickens, and beehives.

 CasAnndra Heath